iantdwalker/SpotNewMusic/README.md

 # Version History
 v3.0 - TBD:
+-Changed the session token message handling, its position on screen and the wording
+-Restructured the header component to utilise a responsive nav-bar for the image logo, heading and any future options
 -Changed from using basic css to scss
 -Removed all spec and e2e test source files, config files and packages
 -Updated browser tab icon to the Spotify icon
--Changed the session token message handling

 v2.2 - 13/11/2022:
 -Updated all other npm packages to their latst versions and removed redundant packages